Soybean: Mediterranean area

 The soybean was first cultivated in Italy by 1760 in the Botanical Garden of Turin.
 During the 1780s, it was grown in at least three other botanical gardens in Italy.
 The first soybean product, soy oil, arrived in Anatolia during 1909 under Ottoman Empire.
 The first clear cultivation occurred in 1931.
 This was also the first time that soybeans were cultivated in Middle East.
 By 1939, soybeans were cultivated in Greece.

 Australia

 Wild soybeans were discovered in northeastern Australia in 1770 by explorers Banks and Solander.
 In 1804, the first soyfood product ("Fine India Soy" [sauce]) was sold in Sydney.
 In 1879, the first domesticated soybeans arrived in Australia, a gift of the Minister of the Interior Department, Japan.

-Western Europe
+France

 The soybean was first cultivated in France by 1779 (and perhaps as early as 1740).
 The two key early people and organizations introducing the soybean to France were the Society of Acclimatization (starting in 1855) and Li Yu-ying (from 1910).
 Li started a large tofu factory, where the first commercial soyfoods in France were made.